Coverage Guidance Process

 - Scope topics

-Staff and the EbGS/HTAS subcommittees define the scope of the coverage guidance, and provide a suggested score for the topic to the HERC.
+Staff and the EbGS subcommittee define the scope of the coverage guidance, and provide a suggested score for the topic to the HERC.
 As a part of this process, there is a 7-day public comment period limited to the scope definition.

 - Prioritize Topics

-HERC prioritizes topics and assigns them to the Evidence-based Guidelines Subcommittee (EbGS) or the Health Technology Assessment Subcommittee (HTAS).
+HERC prioritizes topics and assigns them to the Evidence-based Guidelines Subcommittee (EbGS).

 You can follow topic prioritization in HERC meeting materials.

-Notice is sent to stakeholders at least 30 days prior to initial review by either the EBGS or HTAS.
+Notice is sent to stakeholders at least 28 days prior to initial review by the EBGS.
 HERC staff will solicit ad hoc experts if required.
 Subscribe to receive our public notices.

 - Prepare Initial Draft

 Staff develops draft coverage guidance, with input from appointed ad hoc experts if necessary.
-Initial draft is posted to the EbGS or HTAS meetings materials page at least 7 days prior to initial review.
+Initial draft is posted to the EbGS meetings materials page at least 7 days prior to initial review.

 - Initial Review